Overview

 Add your rub

-Mix the dry rub ingredients together in a bowl and add to the meat, thoroughly rubbing into the surface with your fingertips.
+Pat the shoulder dry of any moisture.
+Mix the dry rub ingredients together in a bowl then thoroughly rub into the surface of the meat with your fingertips.

 Cook your pork

 The weight of your pork will define the cooking time.
 Slow cooking can take anywhere from 5-12 hours.
-You can make your coleslaw and BBQ sauce in this time.
+It is essential you cook to temperature, not time: the target internal temperature for the meat is 90˚C-93˚C.

 Make your coleslaw

 Place the mayonnaise, lemon juice and mustard in a large serving bowl.
-Season with salt and freshly ground black pepper and mix well
+Season with salt and freshly ground black pepper and mix well.

 Add the cabbage, onion, carrots and coriander and stir well to coat in the dressing.
 Cover and chill for 2-3 hours before serving.